PaloAltoNetworks/panhandler/docs/examples/when_conditionals.rst

 =======================================

 This is a basic 'validation' Skillet example that uses 'when' conditionals to 'skip' certain snippets.
 This can be useful to perhaps skip validation tests that are not relevant.
-For example, there is not need to test a sub-element's value if the parent element does not exist.
+For example, there is no need to test a sub-element's value if the parent element does not exist.